unikernelLinux/ukl-eurosy23-artifacts/README.md

 ## Building your own program

-We would strongly recommend looking at the example hello world program in the `hello/` subdirectory.
+We would strongly recommend looking at the example new_lebench world program in the `new_lebench/` subdirectory.

 1. You need to build it (not link) with two flags: `-mno-red-zone -mcmodel=kernel`
 2. Then you need to do a partial link with the required libraries, glibc, libgcc etc.